ArtilleryZ/Artificial_Life_HW1/README.md

-This xml configures a 4 wheel chassis, with 2 big wheels and 2 small wheels.
+This xml configures a 4-wheel chassis, with 2 big wheels and 2 small wheels.

-It supposes to have a better differential drive but it doesn't work well.
+It is supposed to have a better differential drive, but this work is mainly on testing configuration.

-Two front wheels use velocity and two rear wheels use motor.
+Two front wheels use velocity command and two rear wheels use motor command.
+The default density of the body material is much heavier than I thought.

-Velocity sensor has been added.
+A velocity sensor has been added.